-The firm of BDO USA, LLP, independent registered public accountants, served as our independent registered public accounting firm in connection with the audit of our financial statements for 2011 and 2012.
+The firm of BDO USA, LLP, independent registered public accountants, served as our independent registered public accounting firm in connection with the audit of our financial statements for 2012 and Bonadio & Co., LLP served as our independent registered public accounting firm for 2013.

-Our Audit and Finance Committee has selected Bonadio & Co., LLP as our independent registered public accounting firm for 2013.
-This selection will be presented to our shareholders for their ratification at the Meeting.
+This selection of Bonadio & Co., LLP to serve as our independent registered public accountant will be presented to our shareholders for their ratification at the Meeting.
 Our Board of Directors recommends a vote in favor of the proposal to ratify this selection, and the persons named in the enclosed proxy (unless otherwise instructed therein) will vote such proxies FOR this proposal.
-If the shareholders do not ratify this selection, the Audit and Finance Committee will seek to identify and address the reason or reasons why the shareholders did not ratify the committee's selection and will consider such reason or reasons in selecting an independent public accounting firm for 2013.
+If the shareholders do not ratify this selection, the Audit and Finance Committee will seek to identify and address the reason or reasons why the shareholders did not ratify the committee's selection and will consider such reason or reasons in selecting an independent public accounting firm for 2014.

-We have been advised by both BDO USA, LLP and Bonadio & Co., LLP that each will have a representative present at the Meeting who will be available to respond to appropriate questions.
+We have been advised by Bonadio & Co., LLP that they will have a representative present at the Meeting who will be available to respond to appropriate questions.
 In addition, we intend to give such representatives an opportunity to make any statements if they should so desire.